-female 69%), of which were registered as unemployed: 2,922.
-The services offered by the labour market service are career guidance, support in finding work and, if there is already a good knowledge of German (B1 level), placement in training courses is possible.
+see displaced persons transferred to the social welfare system91.
+Currently, displaced persons can register with the labour market service, but do not have to (except Vienna and Upper Austria).
+As a result, only a few displaced persons are registered with the AMS.
+At the end of December 2024, 8,164 were registered with the AMS (male 34 % / female 66 %), of which were registered as unemployed: 4,861.
+The services offered by the labour market service are career guidance, support in finding work and, if there is already a good knowledge of German (B1 level), placement in training courses is possible.92

-Compared to the number of people who receive basic care, the registration of only around 5,000 displaced persons with the AMS is very low.
-Even if school-age children and pensioners are deducted from the approximately 40,000 people in basic care, this leaves around 20,200 people of working age.
+Compared to the number of people who receive basic care, the registration of only around 8,100 displaced persons with the AMS is very low.
+Even if school-age children and pensioners are deducted from the approximately 37,000 people in basic care, this leaves around 18,200 people of working age.
 This shows that there is still a need for more information campaigns about the work of the AMS.
 It is also a reason why there is too little information and statistics about Ukrainians taking up work.
-The AMS will conduct a study on displaced persons and labour market entry in 2024.
+The AMS conducted a study on displaced persons and labour market entry in 2024.93 The study showed that precarious income situations, caregiving responsibilities, regional disparities and the uncertainty of the residence permit hinder labour market integration.
+In addition, basic care was mentioned as an obstacle to entering the labour market.
+There is a fear of losing basic care, especially in the organised sector.
+People who already live privately do not lose their place of residence, even if they lose the financial support from basic care.
+This does not apply to those who live in organised housing; in addition to the financial support, the place of residence is also lost.94

 Many Ukrainians are afraid of losing their basic care benefits if they register with the AMS.
 On the other hand, the job vacancies do not match the training and education of Ukrainians.
 Some do not want to work in a field which has nothing to do with their training and education; some do, and they thus risk deskilling.
-The Austrian Integration Fund (ÖIF) and NGOs have counselling centres for Ukrainians that focus on labour market placement, job orientation, support with job applications, etc. In principle, the Austrian Integration Fund (ÖIF) is responsible for language courses for all displaced persons aged 15 and over.
-Displaced persons are entitled to a German course, but are not obliged to attend one.
+The Austrian Integration Fund (ÖIF) and NGOs have counselling centres for Ukrainians that focus on labour market placement, job orientation, support with job applications, etc.95 In principle, the Austrian Integration Fund (ÖIF) is responsible for language courses for all displaced persons aged 15 and over.
+Displaced persons are entitled to a German course, but are not obliged to attend one.96

-In Oberösterreich,84 displaced persons are obliged to register with the labour market service.
+In Oberösterreich,97 displaced persons are obliged to register with the labour market service.
+As of July 2024, displaced persons from Ukraine residing in Vienna are also obliged to register with the labour market service.98

-There is a lack of German courses and qualification measures for displaced persons, especially in rural areas.
+There is a lack of German courses and qualification measures for displaced persons, especially in rural areas.99